HailStorm32/LUsqliteTool/README.md

 Desktop GUI for editing LEGO Universe SQLite client databases with focused workflows for `Items` and `NPCs`.

+> This tool edits live database content, so keep the generated `.bak` files until you have validated your changes

 ## End User Quick Start